eliaskosunen/scnlib/docs/pages/guide.md

 int a, b;
 std::sscanf("0 1 2", "%d %d", &a, &b);

-// Not really possible with scanf! char buf[16] = {0};
+// Not really possible with scanf
+// (it can't read an arbitrary-length string,
+//  as it doesn't allocate)
+char buf[16] = {0};
 std::sscanf("hello world", "%15s", buf);
 // buf == "hello"